abukhadra/Seen/README.md

 ## Status
 ### Phase 1
-Currently,the focus is on developing a bootsrapping compiler that is capable of compiling "Seen" source code to .class files that run on the JVM
+Currently,the focus is on developing a bootstrapping compiler that is capable of compiling "Seen" source code to .class files that run on the JVM

 Following is an overall task list
 - [x] Lexer